William McKinley Presidential Library and Museum: Hoover-Price Planetarium

 The Hoover-Price Planetarium was built during 1962, opened in July 1963, and stands adjacent to the McKinley National Memorial in Canton, Ohio.
 The Planetarium is housed within the McKinley Presidential Library & Museum.

 The primary influence in the design and development of the planetarium was Richard Emmons (1919-2005), senior engineer in the Astronautics Department at Goodyear Aircraft Corporation, and past program director and lecturer at Morehead Planetarium in Chapel Hill, North Carolina.
 Asteroid 5391 Emmons (1985 RE2) was named in Emmons honor.

 The central opto-mechanical star projector, a Spitz Model A-3-P, was enhanced by Emmons to show an additional 1,500 stars.
 Except for the dome and the sound system, all of the original equipment was purchased from Spitz Laboratories.
 The dome was made and installed by Astro-Dome, Inc., of Canton.
 It measures 7.2 meters in diameter and is made of aluminum structural beams covered by a perforated aluminum screen.
 The planetarium has 60 auxiliary projectors, including solar and lunar eclipses, meteors, life cycle of stars, double stars, Aurora Borealis, rainbows, the Milky Way galaxy, views of the moon and sunrise and sunset.

 The construction of the planetarium was and remains privately funded.
 It is named after the two families whose donations made the project possible, the Hoover family and company and Mr. and Mrs. Harley C. Price.
 The planetarium has undergone few changes since 1964, except for the addition of two DLP projectors and a computer to generate images.
-Richard Emmons' son, Thomas Emmons, Emeritus Professor at Kent State’s Physics Department, continues to maintain the planetarium.
-The current director is David L. Richards, with a part-time staff of four program lecturers.
+Richard Emmons' son, Thomas Emmons, Emeritus Professor at Kent State's Physics Department, continues to maintain the planetarium.
+The current director is Suzie Dills, with a part-time staff of five program lecturers.
 All programming is accomplished in-house.